frank26080115/Bones-3D-Printer/other_pages/flawsmistakesimprovements.md

 And sorry if I'm making your computer laggy with my massive model.

+## Overconstraint

+Some might comment that it's a bad design to secure all the rods so securely.
+All of the rods break the "two points make a line" rule because of the sliding bearings are technically a 3rd point.
+But honestly, this works, Hephaestus does the same thing but with aluminum fixtures instead of plastic, and the Ultimaker brand also has a similar design.
+If your assembly steps take this into account, and you're not getting crazy warping from extreme temperature changes, it's fine.
+Plus, the rods are slightly bendy, as we've discussed already, and the bearings will just take the additional preload.

 ## Sliding Blocks Improvement

 The sliding blocks on Hephaestus are a two part design.
 The new sliding blocks on Bones is a three piece design, with a "cap" piece that clamps down on the cross linear rod.
 This third piece might not be needed if the two other pieces were made bigger with a slot, the cross linear rod will sit in the slot with a friction fit.
 This is how the Ultimaker 2 works.